kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 > > - Optimum viewing distance is 120 feet and maximum viewing distance is 525 feet [8]

 - Keiurot LED strips chosen for:
-> - Cuttable to desired length (32 cm max)
-> - Cost-effective ($12.79 for a 4 pack)
 > - Already waterproof (IP67 rated)
-> - Bright (1000 Lumens)
-> - Readily available
+> - These LED strips claim to be rated for 1000 Lumens each, which meets the constraint of being seen in the daylight.
-> - 3M adhesive weather-resistant backing for easy attachment to sign
+> - 3M adhesive weather-resistant backing to attach to sign

 The specs/features above show that the product meets the required constraints.